zeromev/zeromev.github.io/explorer.md

 #### time

-The index position of a transaction when ordered by first seen arrival time.
+The index position of a transaction in the block when ordered by first seen arrival time.

 See [heatmap calculation](#heatmap-calculation) for more.